 Letters can be submitted by your recommenders through the online application or emailed by the recommender directly to the Academic Coordinator for the Online Neuroscience Masters, Melissa Naidu.

 You should upload to your application, unofficial transcripts from ALL institutions attended, which will be used for the initial review.
 Official transcripts from ALL institutions the applicant has attended are required if admitted to the program.

-If you are ordering your transcripts by PDF please be aware that the Office of Admissions only accepts PDF transcripts from Parchment, National Clearing House, and eScript.
+If ordering electronic transcripts, please be aware that the Office of Admissions only accepts PDF transcripts from Parchment, National Clearing House, and eScript.
 The email address for receipt of these transcripts is TE@admissions.ufl.edu

 If you are an international student whose native language is not English and who has not studied at an institution in the United States or other English-speaking country for one year or longer you will be required to submit the results of a Test of English as a Foreign Language (TOEFL).

 Questions or items you are unable to upload to the online application should be sent to Melissa Naidu.